 - Red flag 5: If the client or third party contributes a substantial amount of cash as collateral provided by the borrower, without making a logical statement, instead of just using these funds directly.

 - Red flag 6: If the funding source is unusual

 - Red flag 7: If the customer uses more than one bank account or foreign account

-- Red flag 8: If private spending is financed by a company, business or government
+- Red flag 8: If a company, business or government finance private spending

 - Red flag 9: If the choice of payment method has been postponed to a very close time to the notarization time without a logical explanation

 - Red flag 10: If an unusually short payback period is specified without any logical explanation

 - Red flag 11: Mortgages are repaid substantially without a reasonable explanation before the first due date

 - Red Flag 12: If the asset is purchased in cash and then quickly used as a guarantee for the loan